Understanding Shoulder Pain & Subacromial Impingement Syndrome (SIS)

 A clinical study confirmed that MLS Laser Therapy significantly reduces pain and improves mobility in rotator cuff and shoulder impingement patients.

-3. Storz Shockwave Therapy for SIS & Rotator Cuff Pain
+3. High Energy Inductive Therapy (EmField Pro) for SIS & Rotator Cuff Pain

-Storz Shockwave Therapy uses high-frequency acoustic waves to break down scar tissue, stimulate blood flow, and promote tissue repair in shoulder impingement patients.
+High Energy Inductive Therapy with the EmField Pro uses powerful electromagnetic fields to stimulate deep tissues, enhance blood flow, and support tissue repair in shoulder impingement patients.

-✔️ Reduces pain and stiffness in the rotator cuff
+Reduces pain and stiffness in the rotator cuff region

 4. Targeted Exercise Rehabilitation for SIS